dennisritter/apertos-example/README.md

 ## Installation

-1. install Node.js and npm on your system following [this guide](https://nodejs.org/en/download/package-manager/)
+1. install Node.js (v8.6.0 or newer) and npm on your system following [this guide](https://nodejs.org/en/download/package-manager/)
 2. Clone or download the apertos-example project repository
 3. Open a terminal, navigate to ```apertos-example/ckan-adapters``` and install dependencies running ```npm install```
 4. Open a terminal, navigate to ```apertos-example/apertos-frontend``` and install dependencies running ```npm install```